BIBSYSDEV/search-workspace-service-infrastructure/README.md

    6. **ATTENTION:** The Hosted Zone for production is `sws.aws.sikt.no`.
 4. **Secrets:** Set-up the following secrets, if they are not in place:
    1. Githubtoken
-                Secrete name: githubtoken
+                Secret name: githubtoken
                 Secret key:   SecretString
                 Secret value: `<githubtoken>`
                 The values for the non-production environments are shared.
 5. **Build Master stack:**
    1. Create a new Master stack using the `pipelines_master_template.yml` from the s3 bucket created earlier.
    2. Fill in the details.
-The defaults are for dev-enviorments.
+The defaults are for dev-environments.
 6. **Update DNS for Backend:**
    1. Go to _ApiGateway_ --> "Custom domain names" and select the created custom domain name (e.g. `api.sandbox.sws.aws.sikt.no`).
    2. Copy the value of the field `API Gateway domain name` (e.g. `d27gccxh1hqvcd.cloudfront.net`)
    3. Create a new CNAME Record in the associated Hosted Zone in _Route53_, e.g.: